jpbndl/docker-laravel/README.md

 # laravel-docker-file
 Host your laravel app using this dockerfile

-## Overview
+# Overview

+This setup includes two key configuration files:

+1. **Dockerfile**
-**Dockerfile** - builds PHP environment with necessary dependencies for the application.
+   - Builds a custom PHP environment with all necessary dependencies required for the application.
+   - Includes tools, libraries, and extensions like `pdo`, `pdo_pgsql`, and Composer.

+2. **docker-compose.yaml**
-**docker-compose.yaml** - defines the services for the app tier and db tier
+   - Defines the services for the application:
+     - **App Tier**: Runs the PHP-based application.
+     - **DB Tier**: Configures a PostgreSQL database.
+   - Specifies networking, ports, volumes, and environment variables for seamless communication between containers.

 # Running the Setup